hannahfolkertsma/blackjackgame/README.md

 - Clone the code to your local machine
 - in your terminal, cd into the blackjackgame folder
 - run "dotnet run"
-- go to the specified localhost URl
+- go to the specified localhost URL

 *about:*

 - This is a game of blackjack on an ASP.NET Web App.
 This app uses ASP.NET MVC alongside JQuery alongside custom designed pixel art assets.
 - This game follows the standard Blackjack rules from Bicycle cards.
 - The font is "Pixelify Sans" from Google Fonts.
+- The card art is inspired by the upcoming Fall season!

 *TODO - further enhancements*